Rodeo–Chediski Fire: Legal actions

 The arsonist, who received a 10-year prison sentence in March 2004, was Leonard Gregg, a Cibecue resident who worked as a seasonal firefighter for the tribal fire department.
 He told investigators he had set two fires that morning (the first was quickly put out) in hopes of getting hired by the federal Bureau of Indian Affairs for a quick-response fire crew.
 Gregg had previously worked as a BIA fire crew member, and was indeed among the first to be called in to fight the Rodeo Fire.

 The stranded motorist, Valinda Jo Elliott, who started the Chediski portion of the fire was not charged with arson by the US Attorney's office, much to the anger of local residents and the tribe.
 In 2009, a judge ruled that she is eligible to be tried in a civil suit in the White Mountain Apache tribal court.
 In 2014 the court ruled that she was liable for $1650 in civil penalties and $57,000,000 in restitution to the tribe.

+Fire Progression Table

+This table reflects the approximate size of the fire each day.

+Disclaimer: Due to the fact that mapping technology was not as accurate back in 2002, data is not exact.